 There are multiple ways to achieve this, as we will explore in this article.

 Once you have started a trial or joined a paid plan, you will gain access to the Installation page on your dashboard, where you can choose to install via:

 Installing with Segment

 Setting up Chameleon with Segment is the fastest way to get you started; it is also the most simple, by all means.

 Once you turn on the Chameleon-Segment integration, the Chameleon code snippet will be added to your site via the Segment code.
 Chameleon will receive all the user data collected by Segment and Segment will receive all the user data collected by Chameleon, to further send to your other Segment-enabled integrations.

 If you do not use Segment, then you will require engineering time to ensure Chameleon is installed correctly, so read on below.

-What are the process, timeline, and people required to add third-party code to your application (via the Direct or GTM methods)?
+What are the process, timeline, and people required to add third-party code to your application?

 Does someone need to validate, test, or sign-off on adding the code.
 Do you need to create a ticket, and in which sprint could this be worked upon?